LastPlayerTR/gmod-offline-player-names/README.md

 # Garry's Mod Offline Player Name

-An easy way to find the names of players leaving the game.
+An easy way to find the names of players leaved the game.

 ## Installation